 About

-Dr. Rebekah Shirley is the Deputy Director for Africa at the World Resources Institute, where she develops research to support local implementation of sustainable development solutions.
-Rebekah was previously WRI Africa’s Director for Research, ensuring WRI’s methods, data and outputs are of the highest-quality, and directly supports the delivery of these findings to targeted audiences through high-level engagement and local-level partnership.
+Dr. Rebekah Shirley is the Deputy Director for Africa at the World Resources Institute, where she leads a team of over one hundred and fifty researchers and practitioners in designing and delivering partnerships, platforms, and tools to grow the markets for Africa’s sustainability solutions, centering people, nature, and climate.
+Rebekah was previously WRI Africa’s Director for Research, ensuring WRI’s analysis methods, data and outputs are of the highest-quality, and directly supports the delivery of these findings to targeted audiences through high-level engagement and local-level partnership.

 Rebekah moderating panel sessions at the COP26 SDG7 Pavilion, Glasgow, Scotland, November 2021